Jorge Iber, Ph.D.

 Iber has published in electronic media as well, with Latino American Wrestling Experience: Over 100 Years of Wrestling Heritage in the United States, an e-book for the National Wrestling Hall of Fame in 2014.

 Outside of work, he enjoys spending time with his wife, Raquel, and their son, Matthew.
-He loves reading, watching old movies, cheering for the Red Raiders and his alma mater (University of Utah Utes) and helping Matthew improve his baseball skills.
+He loves reading, watching old movies, cheering for the Red Raiders and his alma mater (University of Utah Utes).

 - Mexican American History

 - "Béisbol on the Air" (McFarland, March 2023)